 Even more, athletes need to be keeping up fluid intake before, during, and after competition.
 Gatorade has latched on to this concept, offering drink options for each stage.
 The NATA (National Trainer’s Association) and the American College of Sports Medicine have made the following recommendations:

-“To ensure proper pre-exercise hydration, the athlete shouldconsume approximately 500 to 600 mL (17 to 20 fl oz) ofwater or a sports drink 2 to 3 hours before exercise and 200to 300 mL (7 to 10 fl oz) of water or a sports drink 10 to20 minutes before exercise.
+“To ensure proper pre-exercise hydration, the athlete should consume approximately 500 to 600 mL (17 to 20 fl oz) of water or a sports drink 2 to 3 hours before exercise and 200 to 300 mL (7 to 10 fl oz) of water or a sports drink 10 to 20 minutes before exercise.

-Fluid replacement should approximate sweat and urine losses and at least maintain hydration at less than 2% body weight reduction.
-This generally requires 200 to 300 mL (7to 10 fl oz) every 10 to 20 minutes.
+Fluid replacement should approximate sweat and urine losses and at least maintain hydration at less than 2% body

 Post-exercise hydration should aim to correct any fluid loss accumulated during the practice or event.
 Ideally completed within 2 hours, rehydration should contain water to restore hydration status, carbohydrates to replenish glycogen stores, and electrolytes to speed rehydration

-If exercise is intense, then consuming CHOs about 30 minutes pre-exercise may also be beneficial.
+If exercise is intense, then consuming carbohydrates (CHOs) about 30 minutes pre-exercise may also be beneficial.
 Include CHOs in the rehydration beverage during exercise if the session lasts longer than 45 to 50 minutes or is intense.
 An ingestion rate of about 1 g/min (0.04 oz/min) maintains optimal carbohydrate metabolism: for example, 1 L of a 6% CHO drink per hour of exercise.
 CHO concentrations greater than 8% increase the rate of CHO delivery to the body but compromise the rate of fluid emptying from the stomach and absorbed from the intestine.”

 Fluid is critical to performance.
 Fluid is important no matter the physical exertion.
-So instead of checking to see if you remembered your water bottle, consider breaking down your fluid intake into pre-, during, and post-event segments.
+So instead of checking to see if you remembered your water bottle, consider, breaking down your fluid intake into pre-, during, and post-event segments.
 Hydrate now.
 Hydrate later.
 It is important.

 Be Strong.
 Be Connected.
 Be Moved.